NarayanMahadevan/MakeTechEzResources/markdown/GK_EnterpriseArchPlan/GK_BPM_PDF_eBook.md

 2. **Rule Based Events -** These events are triggered based on the execution of Business Rule.
 Like any other events, Rule Based Events also triggers Asynchronous Process Communication.

 3. **Message Events -** Message Events are events that are detected, received or intercepted by Event Processor and processed based on rules enabling automated decision making.
-Message events can be unstructured data such as client letters and communications, emails, policies, media attachments, event feeds, social networking feeds, etc.
+Message events can be unstructured data such as client letters and communications, emails, policies, media attachments, event feeds, social networking feeds, and a range of real-time collaboration tools.

 #
 </br>